vertexproject/synapse/docs/synapse/glossary.rst

 Traverse
 --------

 In a :ref:`gloss-graph` or :ref:`gloss-directed-graph`, traversal refers to navigating the data in the graph by pathing along the edges between nodes.
-In a :ref:`gloss-hypergraph`, because there are no edges, navigation between nodes is performed using a :ref:`gloss-pivot`.
+In a :ref:`gloss-hypergraph`, because there are no edges, navigation between nodes is commonly performed using a :ref:`gloss-pivot`.

 .. _gloss-type: